Introduction

 1.1 Surface Action That Provokes Predators

-In ocean flats, early morning and late afternoon light often drives predatory gamefish to the surface in search of baitfish schools.
-Buzzbaits create a distinctive “chug-chug” commotion that imitates fleeing fry or injured bait, triggering aggressive reaction strikes from:
+In oceanic flats, the early morning and late afternoon light often drives predatory gamefish towards the surface in pursuit of baitfish schools.
+Buzzbaits produce a distinctive “chug-chug” sound that mimics fleeing or injured bait, enticing aggressive strikes from:

 - Speckled trout (Cynoscion nebulosus)